facebookarchive/origami/_documentation/concepts/PulseSignal.md

 ## Creating pulses
 How do you create pulses?
 Most situations where you need a pulse are with [interactions](../../basics/Interactions), e.g. a single tap, or a key press.
 The [Interaction 2](../../patches/Interaction-2) patch, for example, will output a single pulse from the Tap port when you tap on the viewer (whereas the Down port will output a continous signal depending on how long your finger is down).

 Another common situation is when you want to **know when a Signal changes**, e.g. if you want to turn on a Switch after another Switch turns off.
-In this case, you'd use a [Pulse](../../patches/Pulse) patch.
+In this case, you'd use a [Pulse](../../patches/Pulse) <span class="key letter inline">U</span> patch.

 In this example below, when Switch 1 turns off, Switch 2 will turn on: